Published by Jeremy. Last Updated on July 10, 2023.

 No matter what you do, however, your seat choices will be fine.
 So grab some based on your budget and don't look back!

 PPG Paints Arena Parking

 PPG Paints Arena has a modest parking garage as well as a number of large surface lots located just across the street from the venue.

-Most garages near PPG Paints Arena are private lots and implement surge prices on game days.
-In 2018, flat rate parking was about $20 at most lots we saw.
+Most garages near PPG Paints Arena are private lots and implement surge prices on game days, typically over $20 but prices may vary.

 What is worth noting, however, is that while these parking options are plentiful, game day traffic (especially around rush hour on weeknights) makes getting in to some of these lots a bit of a nightmare.
 (It is safe to assume anything east of Grant Street will be gridlock unless coming through the Hill District.)

 In many cases you can park at a city garage downtown, walk 10-15 minutes, and get in just as fast as those parking across the street (while also saving a chunk of money in the process)!